tos-kamiya/d2vg/README.md

 If you have a large number of document files and you are sure that they will not be updated so often, I strongly recommend that you use explicit indexing.

 Example of searching within the index.
-Over 10 million text files, in 9 minutes:
+Over 10 million text files, in less than 9 minutes:
 ![](images/example4.png)

 ## Troubleshooting